Ryu Hwa-young: Biography

 Ryu Hwa-young was born on April 22, 1993, in Gwangju, South Korea.
-Her older twin sister, Ryu Hyo-young, is also a rapper and former member of the group Coed School and its sub-group F-ve Dolls.
+Her older twin sister is Ryu Hyo-young.

 Ryu Hyo-young and Ryu Hwa-young made a guest appearance on SBS's variety show Star King in May 2010.
 They were both subsequently scouted and recruited by Core Contents Media.

 Career

 2010–2012: T-ara and solo activities

-Core Contents Media originally slated to add Ryu Hyo-young into T-ara as the seventh member, but she recommended her twin sister, Ryu Hwa-young.
 In July 2010, it was announced that Ryu Hwa-young would be added into T-ara as lead rapper while her sister would be debuting in the newly formed Coed School.
 She began promotions as part of T-ara in November 2010 by appearing on the third season of Hello Baby and promoting their first mini album Temptastic.
 T-ara held their first performance with Ryu on December 3, through KBS's Music Bank.
 During her time in the group, she participated in the collaboration between Davichi and T-ara for "We Were In Love" in December 2011.
 She also participated in the writing of the rap lyrics of "Love is All the Same" by fellow labelmate Yangpa.

 On July 30, 2012, it was revealed Ryu would no longer be a member of T-ara.
 Despite rumours of a possible return to T-ara, Ryu announced that she would be returning to the music industry with a new image.
 On September 10, Ryu later participated in the hip-hop and rap event "Open Freestyle Day 2012", announcing that she was looking forward to studying music and eventually returning to the industry.